-Berliner, Corcoran & Rowe, LLP is a boutique law firm focused on international law, export controls and sanctions, litigation, government contract, and corporate and intellectual property law.
+Berliner, Corcoran & Rowe, LLP is a boutique law firm focused on international law, export controls and sanctions, litigation, government contract, business transactional, and corporate and intellectual property law.
 With offices in Washington, D.C. and San Francisco, we serve an international, national, and local clientele including foreign governments, major corporations, small and emerging businesses, and individuals.
 We are known for our commitment to high-quality work, creativity, and cost-effective service.

 Founded in 1990, Berliner, Corcoran & Rowe, LLP is named for Hank Berliner, Thomas Corcoran and James Rowe, three former prominent Washington DC attorneys.
 However, the firm's story begins many years earlier, in the early years of Franklin D. Roosevelt's presidency.

 Thomas Corcoran made a name for himself as co-engineer of the second New Deal.
 After serving as law clerk to Supreme Court Justice Oliver Wendell Holmes and working as a corporate lawyer in New York, Corcoran made the jump into writing legislation after President Roosevelt took notice of his efforts at the Reconstruction Finance Corporation.
 Along with Benjamin Cohen, Corcoran, nicknamed "Tommy the Cork" by Roosevelt, wrote the Securities and Exchange Act, the Public Utility Holding Company Act, and the Fair Labor Standards Act, among other laws.